Renting

 Can landlords ask for your SIN number?

-I can’t prove that not providing my SIN hurt the chances of my application being rejected, but I think it’s telling that the landlord didn’t address my privacy concerns or potentially, didn’t even know that providing a SIN is not legally required from prospective tenants.
+While I can’t prove that not providing my SIN was the reason my application got rejected, it’s indicative that the landlord ignored my privacy concerns or perhaps was unaware that providing a SIN is not a legal requirement for prospective tenants.

-In fact, The Office of the Privacy Commissioner of Canada’s (OPC) states that “organizations that request SIN outside of a legal requirement must clearly mark it as optional” — something the landlord didn’t do on his apartment listing.
+In fact, the Office of the Privacy Commissioner of Canada’s (OPC) states that “organizations that request SIN outside of a legal requirement must clearly mark it as optional” — something the landlord didn’t.

 To clarify, a landlord can ask for your SIN when you are filling out an application to rent a property or negotiating a lease with a landlord, according to the Government of Canada.
 But you aren’t required to provide it.